Skip to content

 πŸ”„ Feedback and Evolvability

-• Critics and Judges: Continuous error detection, correction, and quality assurance.
+• Critics and Judges: Continuous evaluation, error detection, and quality assurance ensure that outputs remain reliable and self-correcting.

 πŸ§‘β€πŸ€β€πŸ§‘ Human-in-the-Loop Interfaces

-• Instruction and Oversight: Steering AGI toward desirable outcomes.
+• Instruction and Oversight: Steering AGI toward desirable outcomes not only using expertise but also encoding values, culture context.

 • Trust Mechanisms: Verification, auditing, and accountability to build confidence.